 You would be living under the rock if you haven’t heard of the term sustainability.
 Not necessary to know it all but not an alien term.
 Sustain means to keep it going and SUSTAINABILITY is a concept to keep it going.
 Basically, careful and judicious use of natural resources to meet the current needs without disturbing the ability of the future generation from meeting their needs.

-Sustainability is seen in terms of three aspects, environmental, social, and human impact for the long-term survival, rather than on short-term gains.
+Sustainability is seen in terms of three aspects, environmental, social, and human impact for long-term survival, rather than on short-term gains.

 Sustainability can be attained by basic awareness, smart and conscious living, cutting down the use fossil fuels, lowering the energy usage, sourcing products from fair-trade organizations, and ensuring proper waste management with the least amount of carbon footprints as possible.